 We care for:

 - Nearly twenty five percent of Denver's population annually;

 - one in three Denver-area children each year.

 - the needs of special populations such as the poor, uninsured, pregnant teens, persons addicted to alcohol and other substances, victims of violence and the homeless.

-As Colorado's primary safety-net institution, Denver Health has provided billions of dollars in uncompensated care and serves as a model for other safety net institutions across the nation.
+As Colorado's primary safety-net institution, Denver Health has provided billions of dollars in uncompensated care and some $120 million each year, and serves as a model for other safety net institutions across the nation.

 777 Bannock Street